IMDEANetworksWNG/UbiLocate/README.md

 **2) What is the content of the reference80true.mat file in /matlab_scripts/Extract_ToF?**

 It contais a CSI data template to remove the echos on the receiver side.
 To do so, we apply a deconvolution and that is why we use a hadamard division in the MATLAB code.
 The CSI data where captured by a pair of ASUS routers connecting the first chains of both (1's chain in device image, the rightmost chain on the ASUS).

+**3) Can I use the 4X4 MIMO packets obtained every 32 packets by the ToF script as the reference CSI in the case of using coaxial cable and power divider?**

+Yes, you can do it.
+The idea of extracting from time to time the CSI is to enable a join extraction of tof and CSI.